siyamthandandlovu/chirper/README.md

 # 1. OVERVIEW

-## WHAT IS IT?

 ### The Chirper Algorithm is one that provides users with an intuitive way of understanding the popularity of a tweet.
 The algorithm **calculates the overall "temperature"** of a tweet **based on the interactions the tweet has had**.
-It determines a tweet's popularity by increasing the tweet's temperature based on the type of interaction and decreasing the temperature during the time when the tweet wasn't be interacted with.
+It determines a tweet's popularity by increasing the tweet's temperature based on the type of interaction and decreasing the temperature during the time when the tweet isn't being interacted with.

 ### The Chirper Algorithm was originally part of a lightweight Twitter clone project that I, [Siyamthanda Ndlovu](https://siyamthandandlovu.netlify.app/), worked on as a part of a [Software Engineering module](https://www.cs.up.ac.za/module/cos301/) I am enrolled in as a Computer Science student.

-### The twitter clone was completed along with my team members and while the project itself will remain private, I am able to publish the algorithm I developed, along with the source code.
+### The Twitter clone was completed along with my team members and while the project itself will remain private, I am able to publish the algorithm I developed, along with the source code.

 ## TECH STACK
 <p align="">
     <img src="https://skillicons.dev/icons?i=typescript,nodejs,express" />
 </p>

 # 2. TUTORIAL